mng-g/portfolio-k8s/README.md

 **Panel title:** HTTP Requests per Second
 **Query:** ```sum by (path, method) (rate(http_requests_total[5m]))```

-Save the dashboard and title it: go-backend-metrics.
+Save the dashboard and title it: **go-backend-metrics**.
 Now you can try to load the application and see the counter increase.

 You could add other panels like these: